maxpoletaev/django-micro/README.rst

     # or directly
     route('blog/<int:year>/', YearArchiveView.as_view(), name='year_archive')

 Micro uses the new simplified routing syntax which was introduced in Django 2.0.
-If you would like to use the old-style routing syntax with regular expressions, just add ``regex=True`` to the decorator.
+But if you’d like to use the regex-based routing syntax, just add ``regex=True`` to the decorator.

 .. code-block:: python